AmosEgel/smuthi/README.rst

 and Ilia Rasskazov for bug reports and useful comments.

 For a guide how to install and use the software, see the `documentation <http://smuthi.readthedocs.io>`_.

+If you are using Smuthi, please subscribe to the `Smuthi mailing list <https://groups.google.com/forum/#!forum/smuthi>`_.
+The list is also a good place to ask for support from the developers or from experienced users.
+To report a bug, you can also open an issue in Gitlab.

 What's new in version 0.8
 -------------------------